myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525090412/Multi-Tenant-3.png" width="660" height="483" alt="Multi tenant Add User 2"><br/><br/></p>

-After gathering the information required to create a new User, Monitor & Control uses the Cayenne API to create a new user.
+After gathering the information required to create a new User, we can then use the Cayenne API to create a new user.
 Let's examine how this is accomplished.

 ```
 Dev to provide example of creating a new User and assigning permissions using Cayenne API.